mickenordin/nextcloud-db/mariadb/compose/README.md

 Galera performs initial syncing via IST or SST before allowing a node to join the cluster.
 In some corner cases, IST could fail and the only way to solve this is to perform a full syncing operation called SST.
 SST is basically taking a full backup (default is `mariabackup`) of the donor and restore it on the joiner, bringing the joiner closer to the cluster state to catch up.

-To force Galera SST, one would need to, at least, remove the `grastate.dat` from the MariaDB directory:
+To force Galera SST, one would need to, at least, remove/rename the `grastate.dat` from the MariaDB directory:

 ```bash
 cd compose